The Sadness

 Jabbaz makes good use of the Taiwanese setting (both the urban and rural parts), but the cinematography isn't exceptional.
 There's quite a bit of shake cam to add to the chaos and proper editing to increase the tension, but it's nothing you haven't seen before.
 Jabbaz and his crew do deserve credit for the horror bits, which look appropriately gross and grotesque.
 The effects team did a superb job on a relatively small budget and there are some truly memorable moments, even when not every shot is as graphic as it could've been.
 These toned-back moments never come off as budgetary choices, which is pretty rare.

 The soundtrack by TZECHAR is also a huge asset.
-I've always claimed low budget cinema could benefit greatly from a soundtrack that sets it apart, The Sadness is a perfect example.
+I've always claimed low-budget cinema could benefit greatly from a soundtrack that sets it apart, The Sadness is a perfect example.
 I'm not familiar with the artist, but the music has a unique vibe that grants the film extra character needed to distinguish itself from countless other horror films.
 It's a shame that the best tracks are kept for the end credits, it would've been even better if they had been featured throughout the film, but that's just minor nitpicking.
 This is a smart and successful score.

 Horror films differ from other genres in that they benefit infinitely more from an outstanding performance by one of the bad guys, which is where The Sadness truly excels.
 It's not that the leads are bad or uninteresting, but the one guy everyone will remember is the sleazy businessman, brilliantly played by Tzu-Chiang Wang.
 He becomes the face of the entire film.
 And while his character isn't very deep or fleshed out, there's a level of creep that I haven't seen in a while.
-It's a great example of how you can do a lot with very little, and it'll no doubt become a career high for Wang.
+It's a great example of how you can do a lot with very little, and it'll no doubt become a career-high for Wang.

 screen capture of The Sadness [Ku Bei]

-The film starts off pretty strong, goes through a handful of scenes that are poised to become cult classics (like the metro scene or the hospital invasion), keeping the pace high and the horror graphic.
+The film starts off pretty strong and goes through a handful of scenes that are poised to become cult classics (like the metro scene or the hospital invasion), keeping the pace high and the horror graphic.
 All that was needed to make this an instant classic was a banging finale, but that's where Jabbaz decides to add a bunch of extra exposition.
 The pace slows to a crawl and the horror makes place for drama.
 The ending isn't too bad in its own right, the explanation of the title is interesting (and harrowing) and the plot unravels in a pretty intriguing way, but it's not really what this film needed.